 Your deductible rental expenses can be more than your gross rental income; however, see Limits on Rental Losses in chapter 3.

 Used as a home but rented less than 15 days.
-If you use a dwelling unit as a home and you rent it less than 15 days during the year, its primary function is not considered to be rental and it should not be reported on Schedule E (Form 1040).
-You are not required to report the rental income and rental expenses from this activity.
+If you use a dwelling unit as a home and you rent it less than 15 days during the year, its primary function isn't considered to be rental and it shouldn't be reported on Schedule E (Form 1040).
+You aren't required to report the rental income and rental expenses from this activity.
 The expenses, including qualified mortgage interest, property taxes, and any qualified casualty loss will be reported as normally allowed on Schedule A (Form 1040).
 See the Instructions for Schedule A (Form 1040) for more information on deducting these expenses.

 If you had a net profit from renting the dwelling unit for the year (that is, if your rental income is more than the total of your rental expenses, including depreciation), deduct all of your rental expenses.
-You do not need to use Worksheet 5-1.
+You don't need to use Worksheet 5-1.

 However, if you had a net loss from renting the dwelling unit for the year, your deduction for certain rental expenses is limited.
 To figure your deductible rental expenses and any carryover to next year, use Worksheet 5-1.